-As described in Section 3.8.1.2, MultiCare Good Samaritan has applied for a new 10-year Master Plan permit from the City of Puyallup which would create enough new beds and facility space to accommodate future population growth in the study area.
+As described in Section 3.8.1.2, MultiCare Good Samaritan has applied for a new 10-year Master Plan permit from the City of Puyallup which would create enough new beds and facility space to accommodate future population growth in the study area (MultiCare Good Samaritan Hospital 2023a).
 Assuming approval of the Master Plan in 2024, full build-out of the Master Plan is anticipated in 2034 with phased construction occurring prior.
 The expansion of the hospital is expected to accommodate population growth in Puyallup with no significant adverse effect.

-Alternative 1 would have the least impact on fire and emergency services in Puyallup as it represents the lowest amount of development opportunity and the least growth of the three alternatives.
-Impacts would be less than those under Alternatives 2 and 3.
+Alternative 1 would have the least impact on fire and emergency services in Puyallup as it represents the lowest amount of development opportunity and the least growth of the four alternatives.
+Impacts would be less than those under the Action Alternatives.